cloudwicklabs/benchmark/README.md

         size of the session, defaults to: '50'
   -b <value> | --batchSize <value>
-        size of the batch to flush to mongo instead of single inserts, defaults to: '0' -d <value> | --dbName <value>
+        size of the batch to flush to mongo instead of single inserts, defaults to: '0' -t <value> | --threadsCount <value>
+        number of threads to use for write and read operations, defaults to: 1 -p <value> | --threadPoolSize <value>
+        size of the thread pool, defaults to: 10
+  -d <value> | --dbName <value>
         name of the database to create|connect in mongo, defaults to: 'logs' -c <value> | --collectionName <value>